tytydraco/yessleep/out/We_found_a_ghost_ship_from_the_1940s_The_crew_was_still_on_board.md

 “Where are we?”
 Jacobs asked.

-“The birthing deck,” I said, shining my light around the corridor.
+“The berthing deck,” I said, shining my light around the corridor.

 Jacobs looked at me like I’d grown a second head.
 “The deck where the soldiers sleep.
 Is that better?”